akuroiwa/mcts-gen/docs/paper.rst

 6. Comparison with `chess-ant`'s GP Model
 ============================================

 -   **`chess-ant`:** The Genetic Programming model in `chess-ant` relies on a large-scale evolutionary simulation.
-The main GP loop iterates over a population for multiple generations, and *each individual evaluation* triggers a full MCTS simulation.
-The MCTS instance state is preserved throughout the evaluation of a single individual but is reset for the next.
-This is computationally massive.
+For the evaluation of each individual in the population, key instance variables used for statistics are reset, but the underlying MCTS search tree is maintained.
+This process, where a full MCTS simulation is run for each individual across many generations, is computationally massive.
 -   **`mcts-gen`:** The AI agent replaces the entire population.
 It maintains a *single* strategy and iteratively improves it.
 The AI drives a main loop where each iteration calls the `run_mcts_round` tool.
 This tool executes a single MCTS round (selection, expansion, evaluation, backpropagation).
 The MCTS instance is preserved across these calls, allowing the search tree to grow.
 This is equivalent to one MCTS simulation in `chess-ant`, but the strategy refinement is done intelligently by the AI after each round, rather than through generational evolution.
 The result is a significantly more efficient search process, especially when combined with Policy Pruning.

 7. References